FabienM/fitbit-face-digitless/README.md

 ##### Second-hand

-The middle bar grow with seconds.
+The middle bar grows with seconds.

 ##### Customizable colors

-Background and text colors are customisables.
+Background and text colors are customizables.

 ## Future enhancements